 Did you know that many of the products you and your family use every day are still tested on animals?
 Cosmetics like toothpaste and mascara are typically tested on rabbits and guinea pigs.
 The good news is that an increasing number of companies are turning to humane alternatives so it's never been easier to find cruelty-free products.
+See our new infographic, "Creating a Cruelty-Free World" »

 The recently introduced Humane Cosmetics Act would prohibit animal-tested cosmetics from being manufactured and sold in the U.S. Please urge your representative to support this groundbreaking legislation.
 Act now